yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 ```
 <br/>

-(2) getDerivedStateFromProps() : Called right before rendering the elements in the DOM, and is executed every time the component updates, including the initial render.
-It is usually used to set the initial state depending on the props passed to the component.
+(2) static getDerivedStateFromProps() : Called `right before rendering the elements` in the DOM, and is `executed every time the component updates`, including the initial render.
+It is usually used to `set the initial state depending on the props` passed to the component.
 ```
  static getDerivedStateFromProps(props, state){
         return {